pnearing/bluetoothScreenLock/README.md

 - By default, commands run safely without a shell (arguments are split like a terminal would).
 This avoids shell injection risks.
 - If you need shell features (pipes, redirects, env var expansion), enable the checkbox "Run command in shell (advanced)" under the command box in Settings.

+You can add an optional __Near dwell__ in Settings → "Near dwell (sec)".
+When set > 0, the app requires your device to remain NEAR for the configured number of seconds before running the near command.
+This helps avoid false triggers due to brief signal spikes.

 Examples:

 - Without shell (default):